The curious name Donivee has appeared in the U.S. baby name data just once, in 1942:

 It was inspired by Donivee Purkey, an actress who gave Hollywood a shot in the early 1940s.

 From mid-to-late 1941, 19-year-old Donivee Purkey of Texas was touted as a talented newcomer to motion pictures.
-The image of “Pretty Purkey” at right was published in August; Hedda Hopper wrote about her in September; Ann Marsters told readers to “watch for a pretty girl named Donivee Purkey” in October.
+A full-length image of “Pretty Purkey” was published in the newspapers in August; Hedda Hopper wrote about her in September; Ann Marsters told readers to “watch for a pretty girl named Donivee Purkey” in October.

-By the end of the year, Donivee Purkey’s name had changed twice: first to Lora Lee, then to Donivee Lee.
+By the end of the year, Donivee Purkey’s name had changed twice: first to Laura Lee (or Lora Lee), then to Donivee Lee.

 Despite all the hype and name-changing, though, Donivee Lee’s film career fizzled.
 Her first movie was supposed to be Cecil B. DeMille’s Reap the Wild Wind, but it’s not listed on her IMDb page.
 Out of the four movies listed, The Great Moment (1944) is the only one in which she played a credited role.